 Associate National Director

-Colleen coordinates coalition members around national issues, and works with eastern members on regional issues.
-She serves as the liaison with other NGO partners and federal resource agencies, and facilitates education on hydro issues for Congress.
+Colleen manages the Hydropower Reform Coalition, including coordinating coalition members and leading outreach, communications, and equity initiatives.
+She liaises with other NGO partners and federal resource agencies, and works closely with the Chairs and Steering Committee on policy advocacy.
 Colleen joined the HRC in 2019 after an early career in international development.
 She has a B.A. in Sociology and Anthropology from Lewis and Clark College and a M.A. in Sustainable International Development from Brandeis University’s Heller School for Social Policy and Management.